Juybar County

 Juybar County (شهرستان جویبار) is in Mazandaran province, Iran.
 Its capital is the city of Juybar.
-The county was separated from Qaem Shahr County in 1997.

 History

+In 1997, Juybar District was separated from Qaem Shahr County in the establishment of Juybar County.
 In 2023, Chapakrud-e Gharbi Rural District was created in Gil Khuran District.
-Larim Rural District (Note: Renamed Larim-e Shomali Rural District) was separated from the district in the establishment of Larim District, which was divided into two rural districts, including the new Larim-e Jonubi Rural District.
+Larim Rural District (Note: Renamed Larim-e Shomali Rural District) was separated from the district in the formation of Larim District, which was divided into two rural districts, including the new Larim-e Jonubi Rural District.

 Demographics

 Population

 At the time of the 2006 National Census, the county's population was 70,204 in 18,276 households.
 The following census in 2011 counted 73,554 people in 21,697 households.
 The 2016 census measured the population of the county as 77,576 in 25,278 households.

 Administrative divisions

 Juybar County's population history and administrative structure over three consecutive censuses are shown in the following table.